 This can be caused by a variety of issues – a thermostat problem, low water pressure or lack of flow.

 What to do: Check pressure and thermostat as suggested above.
 If adjusting the thermostat, bleeding the radiators and/or re-pressurising the system fail, call a professional boiler engineer.

 Are you having boiler problems?

 The best way to deal with any boiler problems is proactively.
 Insuring your heating system or boiler with our Blue+ Heating Protect or Boiler Protect plans can save a lot of money and stress in the long run.
-You can also find out more about boiler servicing, boiler repair and boiler replacement on our gas boilers pages.
+You can also find out more about boiler servicing, boiler repair on our gas boilers pages.